 December was an interesting month that had positives and negatives.

-On one hand, I continued to grow my CK website and the links as well as the traffic are growing faster than I ever could have imagined and my BCC website had another record breaking month.
+On one hand, I continued to grow my Website 5 and the links as well as the traffic are growing faster than I ever could have imagined and my Website 4 had another record breaking month.

 On the other hand, one of my websites got penalized by Google and my income is down from November due to the holiday.

 So, as you can see, both positive and negatives…but I’m not sure which outweighs the other yet.

 But this income report is about more than just the month of December.

 Now that 2017 is over, I’m going to take some time to reflect back on the year in its entirety and talk about my plan of action moving forward.